gdm413229/swwmgz_m/README.md

 some distance from your targets, because the resulting blast has a pretty nasty amount of splash damage.

-Secondary fire initiates a reverse charge process for another shot.
-The result of this is an implosion of massive strength located at a singular point, which temporarily creates a miniature black hole that will eat up anything that's not bolted down, including yourself.
+Secondary fire swaps the orientation of the ammo box, allowing for a "reverse charge".
+The result of this is an implosion of massive strength located at a singular point, temporarily creating a vortex that will pull in anything that's not bolted down and tear it apart through potent tidal forces, including yourself if you don't keep your distance.

 Reloading cancels the charge.
 Ammo will not be wasted, but it will have to vent for a while longer than after firing normally.
-Note that you can't cancel if it's already full.
+If the ammo was spent, reloads a new ammo box instead.

 Unlike its previous incarnation in SWWM Platinum, this one doesn't have such an obscene pre-fire delay, so it's much easier to land a shot.